Want personalized recommendations?

 Article continues after recommendations

-Once you have obtained your Surgical Technician certification, you will be ready to start your career as a Surgical Technician.
+Once you have obtained your Surgical Technician certification, it's now time to search for job opportunities that fit your goals!
 Here are some steps you can take to find a job in this field:

 1. Create a resume: Begin by creating a professional resume that highlights your education, certification, and any relevant work experience.
 Be sure to include any specialized skills or certifications that may make you stand out from other candidates.